 - The activity provides a public service as a result of educational efforts.

 - The activity sponsors or provides facilities for athletic, cultural, or recreational events.

 - The sale or auction of goods and services that have been donated by gift or contribution is related to fundraising activities.

 - The activity is carried on primarily for the convenience of University students and employees.

 Pepperdine University's educational mission forms the basis for its tax-exempt status as a non-profit institution.
 The University is exempt from income tax under Section 501(c)(3) of the Internal Revenue Code on income from activities that are substantially related to its educational mission.

 Tax regulations require the University to identify all business activities that generate unrelated business income.
 Unrelated business income is income from any unrelated trade or business activity that is regularly carried on, but that is not substantially related to supporting the University's mission.
 Unrelated business activity may be subject to income tax (Internal Revenue Code Sections 511, 512, 513, and 514).
 If you have questions or believe you may be engaged in unrelated business activities that generate income, please contact the Controller's Office.

 California State Sales Tax

-Sales made by the University may be subject to sales tax governed by the California State Board of Equalization.
+Sales made by the University may be subject to sales tax governed by the California Department of Tax and Fee Administration.
 The Controller's Office is responsible for remitting any sales tax due.
-Departments are responsible for being aware that the sale of certain goods and services may be subject state sales tax.
+Departments are responsible for being aware that the sale of certain goods and services may be subject to state sales tax.
 Tax liability costs will be expensed to the department conducting the business activity.